madmurphy/libconfini/RATIONALE.md

 etc.).

 With this in mind I wrote down the first algorithms for doing the job.
-As I said, it was the project of an INI editor for GNOME...
+As I said, it was the project of an INI editor for GNOME (now abandoned)...
 But I love the free software paradise, and as soon as I had a set of functions able to do one single job (i.e., parsing INI files), I thought that it would be nice to release it as an independent library.

 Here is where **libconfini** comes.